james97n/category-attribute-api/README.md

 Caching Strategy
 • Centralized cache manager is used to store frequently accessed data, minimizing redundant computations — particularly for operations with heavy processing or expensive queries.
 • The default cache duration is set to 5 seconds globally, while certain API endpoints are individually configured with extended lifetimes of up to 30 seconds, depending on data volatility and usage patterns.
 • Future optimization: Integrate Redis for enhanced scalability and distributed caching, following a two-layer architecture:
   • L1: In-memory cache for high-frequency, low-latency data (e.g., product attributes)
   • L2: Distributed Redis cache for more complex or hierarchical data (e.g., category trees)

 Scalability Considerations
 • Horizontal scaling with stateless application design
+• CDN integration for static category structures
+• Rate limiting and API throttling
 • Database optimization:
   • Read replicas for heavy read operations (category trees)
   • Connection pooling and query optimization
   • indexing on frequently queried fields (category hierarchies, attribute names)
-• CDN integration for static category structures
-• Rate limiting and API throttling
-• Database